bencodezen/bencodezen/content/blog/weekly-awesome-report-2.md

 ---
-title: "Weekly Awesome Report #2"
+title: 'Weekly Awesome Report #2'
 date: 2019-01-11 17:00:00
 type: post
 blog: true
 excerpt: A review and celebration of my achievements and picks of the week for the week leading up to January 11th, 2019.
 tags:
   - Progress Reports
 ---

 ## Overview